bilkoh/stranger-ttys/posts/security-onion-proxmox-open-vswitch.md

 And there you have it!
 Security Onion has everything it needs to get started.
 Check the web UI and you'll see some alerts.

 ### <a name="whats-next"></a>What's next?
 In the next post, I'll go over how I test to make sure Security Onion is correctly capturing and raising alerts.
+[Check out Part 2.](/posts/security-onion-proxmox-testing)

 ### <a name="reference"></a> Reference
 #### Versions used: